jussihayha/python_neat_ai/README.md

 ### TODO
 Here are a few of the things this I still should do
-- continue translating finnish to english - or refactor singleplayer
+- continue translating finnish to english and refactor singleplayer
 - reconfigure and analyze inputs for neat activation
 - work on progressing the configuration file
 - add shooting and stomping capabilities in the AI-version
 - add proper comments to classes and other files
+- create a better AI - add complexity to the game

 ### Acknowledgements

 Kenneth O. Stanley and Risto Miikkulainen for publishing the paper on 'Evolving Neural Networks through Augmenting Topologies'
 CodeBullet for providing humorous videos about creating and figuring out how to operate AI's in different scenarios.

 I did not make the assets myself.
 The used background image uses GPL 3.0 and you can find it here: